24628/webmarkupFinalExam/README.md

 Excellent
  All items from sufficient are passed.
  Is not using embedded style.
+Done
  Is not using inline style.
+Done
- Uses all entities right ©,®,™, &,",£,€ etc.
+ Uses all entities right ©,®,™, &,",£,€ etc. Done
  Uses img folder for all images.
+Done
  Uses alt attributes for all images.
+Done
  Uses title attributes for all images.
+Done
  Uses figcaption element.
+Done
  Uses figure element.
+Done
  Uses table tag.
+Done
  Uses table head.
+Done
 Sufficient
  Uses HTML5 doctype.
 Done
  Uses head tag.
 Done